weaveworks/scope/docs/scope.md

 intuitively understand, monitor, and control your applications.

 Scope does not need any configuration and does not require the Weave Network.
+You need to run Scope on every machine you want to monitor.

 ## Architecture